DJ Khaled, Cardi B, Gaga to perform during Super Bowl week

 “Big Game Weekend has never seen a lineup like this!,” O’Neal said in a statement.
 “Bigger venue, bigger state fair sized carnival, bigger line-up.”

-O’Neal made his statement before the death of Kobe Bryant on Sunday in a plane crash that also killed Bryant’s 13-year-old daughter Gianna and seven other people.
+O’Neal made his statement before the death of Kobe Bryant on Sunday in a helicopter crash that also killed Bryant’s 13-year-old daughter Gianna and seven other people.

 In an Instagram post on Wednesday, O’Neal, who has been distraught since the tragedy, said he was debating whether he should still go to Miami.

-Note: This story has been corrected to show that Kobe Bryant and eight others died in a helicopter crash, not a plane crash.